 1. Types of Companies

 In Bulgaria entrepreneurial activity can be developed through several types of companies.
-In partnerships, such as general partnership and limited partnership, members are jointly and unlimitedly liable; there are no requirements in terms of capital, there are no management bodies.
-Capital companies (limited liability company, joint stock company and limited partnership with shares) are characterized by a mandatory minimum of capital and management bodies, as well as limited liability of partners or shareholders.
+In partnerships, such as general partnership and limited partnership, members are jointly liable, there are no requirements in terms of capital, there are no management bodies.
+Capital companies (limited liability company, joint-stock company and limited partnership with shares) are characterized by a mandatory minimum of capital and management bodies, as well as limited liability of partners or shareholders.

-Limited Liability Company (Ltd) - can be formed by one or more persons liable for the obligations of the company to the extent of their contribution in the company’s capital.
-Each partner is entitled to part of the profit, in proportion to his shares in the capital of the company.
+Limited Liability Company (OOD/LLC/LTD.) - can be formed by two or more persons liable for the obligations of the company to the extent of their contribution in the company’s capital.
+Each partner is entitled to a part of the profit, in proportion to his shares in the capital of the company.

-Joint Stock Company (AD) - a company whose capital is divided into shares.
-It may be established by one or more natural persons or legal entities.
+Joint-Stock Company (AD/JSC/PLC) - a company whose capital is divided into shares.
+It may be established by two or more natural persons or legal entities.
 The company is liable to its creditors with its property.
 The minimum required capital is BGN 50,000.

-Single Member Joint-Stock Company (EAD) - formed by one person (natural person or legal entity), which is the sole shareholder.
-Management bodies are
+Single Member Joint-Stock Company (EAD/JSC/PLC) - formed by one person (natural person or legal entity), which is the sole shareholder.

-Limited partnership with shares (KDA) - formed by a contract between partners with limited and unlimited liability, and shares are issued for the contributions of limited partners.
+Limited Partnership with shares (KDA) - formed by a contract between partners with limited and unlimited liability, and shares are issued for the contributions of the limited partners.
 The number of limited partners cannot be less than 3.
-The management bodies are the General Meeting of the Shareholders and the Board of Directors.
+The bodies of the KDA are the General Meeting of the Shareholders and the Board of Directors.
 Right to vote at the General Meeting belongs only to the limited partners, and the Board of Directors consists of general partners.
 The minimum required capital is BGN 50,000.

 2. Documents Required

-Documents required for registration of limited liability company/single-member limited liability company:
+Documents required for registration of a limited liability company/single member limited liability company:

 - - Memorandum of Incorporation - it specifies the scope of business activity, partners’ details, amount of capital, manager’s details;

-- - Application for registration of details - contains details about the company, manager, capital;
+- - Application for registration of details - contains details about the company, the manager, the capital;

 - - Statement under Art.
 13, para.
 4 of the Commercial Register Act - declare the truth of the details stated;